 From here, you can scroll down and then tap on the Customization option that you’ll find in the Personal section of the Settings page.
 At the very top, you’ll see a Dark Mode option with a toggle to the right of it.
 Simply tap on that toggle and you’ll see a dialog prompt appear that asks if you want to change the system theme.
 Tap on the OK button to confirm and then you’ll see the white background turn to black as the UI is reloaded.

 Right under the Dark Mode option is a feature that is only accessible when Dark Mode is enabled.
 It’s labeled Accent Color, and, naturally, it lets you change the color of the accents within the software.
 There are 8 options to choose from, but I would like to see more in the future.
 I think a color wheel would fit in great right here and it makes me wonder why OnePlus limits the color selection of this feature.

-Either way, you can see how Dark Mode looks in the image above.
+Either way, you can see how the OnePlus 3 Dark Mode feature looks in the image above.
 It will not change the color of applications or anything that deep within the system.
 It’s only going to change things like the Settings menu and the Quick Settings panel.
 If there are more things changed from this feature that I’m unaware of, please let me know about them in the comments section below.
 I just really like the way the AMOLED panel looks when the screen is pitch black like this.